Table of Contents

 Outlook Web Access (OWA) is a website that allows you to read, compose, and file email messages using Microsoft’s web-based version of Microsoft Outlook.
 University IT offers links to OWA tutorials, features, and FAQs.
-OWA is the only supported method for accessing your @esm.rochester.edu email account from off campus, unless you have a school-provided laptop.
-We have created a guide to accessing OWA.
+OWA is the only supported method for accessing your @esm.rochester.edu email account from off-campus, unless you have a school-provided laptop.

-Faculty and staff members who use school-provided laptops are able to use their normal Outlook or Entourage email clients from off-campus.
-We recommend establishing a VPN connection prior to running these email clients from a remote location.
+Faculty and staff members who use school-provided laptops are able to use their normal Outlook email client while off-campus.